 Baggage tag Deutsche Lufthansa – ©DDR Museum

 Since a West German Lufthansa also existed and a legal dispute over brand names and logos was brewing, a second airline, the »Interflug Gesellschaft für internationalen Flugverkehr mit beschränkter Haftung« (Limited liability company for international air traffic), was founded as early as 8 September 1958.
-After several legal processes over the use of the name and logo, Deutsche Lufthansa was liquidated in the DDR in 1963 and the existing flight operations were continued by Interflug.
+After several legal processes over the use of the name and logo, Deutsche Lufthansa was liquidated in the GDR in 1963 and the existing flight operations were continued by Interflug.
 In addition to regular commercial flights, other divisions such as agricultural flights, aerial photography and flight safety were united under the brand »Interflug«.